15 Famous Churches in Barcelona Spain You Must Visit

 Meaning “Saint Mary of the Pine Tree”, it’s located in the heart of El Raval neighborhood and is known for its impressive rose window and ornate interior.

-Visitors can also explore the bell tower, which offers breathtaking views of the city.
+While visiting, you can also explore the bell tower, which offers beautiful views of the city.

 Plus, it’s right by the famous La Boqueria market, where you can enjoy some tasty snacks and local Barcelona foods after your visit.